canonical/launchpad-manual/docs/user/reference/packaging/ppas/ppa.rst

 ``dput.cf`` configures the ``dput`` tool, as suggested in the :ref:`Upload a package to a PPA <upload-a-package-to-a-ppa>` you have to modify the given template to match your Launchpad details (user-name).
 Be sure that you refer to the specific target you've edited when uploading your source (``dput my-ppa <source>.changes``) and also don't forget to sign it with a key already referenced in Launchpad as yours.

-How does this stuff differ from the Ubuntu archive? and REVU?
+How does this stuff differ from the Ubuntu archive?
+And REVU?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PPA infrastructure is identical to the Ubuntu Primary archive, but it's a separate setup.
 It ie meant to provide a flat-learning-curve for users already used to the ubuntu/debian development tools.
 All the tools, procedures and features tend to be the same and shared between PPAs and ubuntu Primary archive.
 Our goal is to provide the shortest path between developers able to get things fixed or to add innovation to ubuntu context and the ubuntu users. `REVU <https://wiki.ubuntu.com/MOTU/Packages/REVU/>`_ is a parallel system currently maintained and used by `MOTU <https://wiki.ubuntu.com/MOTU/>`_ members to have structured and transparent procedures for "producing and reviewing new packages".
 PPAs will be soon provide similar features.